Norwich/computer-vision-462/README.md

 The brain tumor dataset is retrieved from [Kaggle, Brain MRI Images for Brain Tumor Detection](https://www.kaggle.com/jjprotube/brain-mri-images-for-brain-tumor-detection).
 There are 98 images without any sign of a tumor, and 155 files with various tumors.

 ## Data Preparation
 Images took on different file formatting (e.g..jpg, .png, .jpeg) and required consistent input file extension (e.g. jpeg).
-The B&W images of 224 x 224 pixels represented in two classes: the images containing tumor labeled with ‘yes’, and the images that do not are marked with ‘no’.
+The B&W images of 224 x 224 pixels represented in two classes: the images containing tumor labeled with *yes*, and the images that do not - are marked with *no*.
 The dataset was split into three categories: training (62%), validation (8%) and testing (30%) images.

 No Tumor Brain          |  Brain Tumor Anatomy